Close Menu

 • Train supervisors, managers, and human resources professionals on the various federal and state laws that apply in pregnancy-related situations.
 Teach them to recognize and respond to accommodation requests and engage in the interactive accommodation process.

-The Equal Employment Opportunity Commission (EEOC) has not yet issued regulations to carry out the law, but the PWFA is in effect as of June 27, 2023.
 For more information, see What You Should Know About the Pregnant Workers Fairness Act and JAN’s Accommodation and Compliance: Pregnancy.

 A pregnant person, sitting at a desk, looking at their cell phone while writing on a notepad